mauricekorf/CarefullyCausal/README.md

 #> Reference exposure level: 0

-#> Please evaluate whether the difference beteen the lowest estimate: 3.3183 and highest: 3.4482 is of substance,
+#> Please evaluate whether the difference between the lowest estimate: 3.3183 and highest: 3.4482 is of substance,
 #> given the nature of the data.
-If so, evaluate the different modelling assumptions.
+If so, evaluate the different modelling assumptions underlying each estimator.
 ```

 <br>